Keith Merrin, Director

 Julie manages the Laing Art Gallery in Newcastle upon Tyne, Hatton Gallery on behalf of Newcastle University, and Shipley Art Gallery in Gateshead.
 Julie is responsible for the creative and strategic vision of each gallery, leading the teams, business planning, developing the buildings, designated collections and programmes.
 Julie sits on the steering group for the National Subject Specialist network for British Art led by Tate and the Paul Mellon Centre for Studies in British Art.

-Sheryl McGregor, Principal Communications Officer
+Sheryl McGregor, Communications & Development Manager

-Jon Walker, Enterprise Manager TWAM Enterprises Ltd
+Jon Walker, Enterprise Manager, TWAM Enterprises Ltd

-Jon is responsible for the day-to-day management of TWAM Enterprises Ltd, which is TWAM’s independent trading company.
+Jon is responsible for the management of TWAM Enterprises Ltd, which is TWAM’s independent trading company.
 It was established on 1 May 2018 to undertake commercial and enterprise activity, with the aim of increasing self-generated income through the development of various income streams including retail, venue hire, catering and image licensing.
 In recent years Jon has been actively involved in the British Council’s International Museum Academy programme, delivering training programmes in China, Greece and the UK, looking at the subject of Commercial Enterprise.

 Clare Smith, Learning & Engagement Manager